-Herman found his way to the Humane Society in Huntington Beach, California where he was discovered and adapted by Cathy and Ken on 2004 June 22.
+Herman (the ridiculously handsome dog) found his way to the Humane Society in Huntington Beach, California where he was discovered and adapted by Cathy and Ken on 2004 June 22.

-Herman is reportedly a Great Pyranees/Golden Retriever mix, which is why Herman was also listed by the Great Pyrenees Association of Southern California Rescue.
+Herman is reportedly a Great Pyrenees/Golden Retriever mix, which is why Herman was also listed by the Great Pyrenees Association of Southern California Rescue.

 Herman loves cats, including Stripes, even though she punched him on the nose when they first met.
 Herman also loves small children and puppies.